mrabarnett/mrab-regex/regex_3/Features.rst

 For testing and comparison with the current 're' module the new implementation is in the form of a module called 'regex'.

+Please note that certain aspects of this module have changed from those of previous versions to make it conform better to the 're' module.

 Flags
 -----